Most self-service options are available to all LeanIX customers, but some are edition-specific. Please reach out in case of doubt.

 As a LeanIX administrator, you have the following options to individualize the way your users work with a Fact Sheet:

-Encourage the usage of Tags: Tags are a great way to cover your own requirements.
+Encourage the usage of Tags: Tags are a great way to track and filter requirements which are not already in a Fact Sheet.
 Every user can create their own tags, while an Administrator can create tag groups.

 Use the following link to learn more about Tagging.